ecliptik/ecliptik.github.io/_posts/2015-9-08-Automating-Container-Updates-With-Watchtower.md

 ## Conclusion
 As you can see Watchtower is a powerful tool for keeping running containers up-to-date with what's in a Docker registry.
 The only thing Watchtower does not do (which is mentioned on their page) is the first-run issue, where Watchtower only has the ability to watch running containers up updates and not starting them initially.

-There are a variety of Docker orchestration tools that can handle this ([Compose](https://docs.docker.com/compose/), [Swarm](https://docs.docker.com/swarm/), [Rancher](http://rancher.com/) and maybe in the future Watchtower itself will gain this feature and more.
+There are a variety of Docker orchestration tools that can handle this ([Compose](https://docs.docker.com/compose/), [Swarm](https://docs.docker.com/swarm/), [Rancher](http://rancher.com/)) and maybe in the future Watchtower itself will gain a first-run feature.